H3AR7B3A7/DesignPatterns/README.md

  - This is the most widely used approach for Singleton class as it doesn't require synchronization.
  - This solution is thread-safe without requiring special language constructs.

+Con:
+ - Just like all the previous patterns, it also can't handle reflection.

 #### ENUM
 Pro:
  - It is the only singleton that can handle reflection.
  - Very easy to read.

+Con:
+ - Can't inherit from a super class.
+However, enums can implement interfaces.

 ## Prototype Pattern
 We use the prototype pattern when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.